-Rosenthal & Kreeger, LLP is dedicated to handling civil litigation cases involving neglect and abuse at long-term care facilities licensed as nursing homes and in assisted living facilities.
-Whether the neglect or abuse is emotional, physical, or simple negligence, our Sacramento nursing home abuse lawyers can help.
+The Sacramento nursing home abuse attorneys at Rosenthal & Kreeger, LLP are dedicated to handling civil litigation cases involving neglect and abuse at long-term care facilities licensed as nursing homes and in assisted living facilities.
+Whether the nursing home neglect or abuse is emotional, physical, or simple negligence, our Sacramento nursing home abuse lawyers can help.
 We represent families throughout Northern California.
 Call our office at (916) 774-7200 and schedule a free consultation today.

-How a Nursing Home Abuse Attorney at Our Firm Can Help
+How a Nursing Home Abuse Attorney at Our Law Firm Can Help

 Nursing homes have a high standard of care subject to federal and state rules and regulations.
-When a facility fails to adhere to these standards and this leads to the neglect or abuse of a resident, then this provides grounds for a suit.
+When a care facility fails to adhere to these standards and this leads to the neglect, abuse, or wrongful death of a resident, this provides grounds for a suit.

 - Our attorneys have the willingness, ability, and resources to take on big corporations and insurance companies and win in tough cases for our clients.

 - We achieve successful outcomes in over 99 percent of our cases through settlement, mediation or trial.

 - We handle all cases on a contingency basis, meaning we never charge a fee unless we achieve a successful result.

 Our Sacramento injury attorneys have over 25 years of experience handling nursing home abuse and other personal injury cases.
 We know what it takes to have a successful claim – and we want to put that experience to work for you.